TapNPass User Manual

 Enable NFC on your mobile device, and locate its NFC antenna.

 Power up your TapNPass, and 'tap' the NFC logo (at the center of the circle engraved on the top cover of the casing) with your mobile near its NFC antenna.

-After tapping, your mobile opens the specific page on Google Play (or Apple store) to download the application (if not already installed).
+After tapping, your mobile opens the specific page on Google Play (or Apple store) to download the app (if not already installed).

-If your mobile does not support NFC communication, you can dowload IoTize Terminal app from Google Play or Apple Store (search for IoTize Terminal...).
+If your mobile does not support NFC, download IoTize Toolbox from Google Play or Apple Store.

-- Running the app directly from the list of installed apps.
+- Running the app from the list of installed apps.

 Character strings (ASCII or hex) can be entered and transmitted from this application.
 The incoming flow is also displayed: